 As noted above, the intent is not to rank or compare the projects, but rather to identify how each project will provide benefit to the transportation system based on the key metrics.
-These qualitative scores were assigned based on a classification of project types against the performance measures listed above.
-In other words, each project of the same classification received the same score.
 The scores may represent a starting point for further evaluation at an individual project level within the environmental process or other more detailed project-focused modeling or analytical exercise.

-Therefore, it is critical to understand that individual projects may have greater or lesser benefit than represented by their generic classification used for the scoring in Appendix B, depending on a number of factors, for example: 1) the scope and scale of the specific project; 2) the context within which the project is being proposed (e.g. a more congested or less congested setting; and 3) the cost of the project (e.g. a smaller scale lower scoring project could have high cost-effectiveness where the cost is also low)..
+It is critical to understand that individual projects may have greater or lesser benefit than represented by their generic classification used for the scoring in Appendix A, depending on a number of factors, for example: 1) the scope and scale of the specific project; 2) the context within which the project is being proposed (e.g. a more congested or less congested setting; and 3) the cost of the project (e.g. a smaller scale, lower scoring project could have high cost-effectiveness where the cost is also low).

 These caveats are important because it is impossible to conduct a project-level evaluation for each project, or even each major project, within the framework of the CMCP.
 When each project goes through environmental review or is submitted for state or federal funding consideration, each project will go through a rigorous analysis of the quantitative benefits associated with that project, in the specific context within which it will be implemented.
 This includes an assessment of the benefits against project costs, resulting in a cost-effectiveness assessment.
 This process has become more well established with the advent of the SB 1 competitive programs.
-Therefore, any project given a low score in Appendix B could prove to have greater benefits and greater cost-effectiveness in an actual project-level evaluation in a site-specific context.
+Therefore, any project given a low score in Appendix A could prove to have greater benefits and greater cost-effectiveness in an actual project-level evaluation in a site-specific context.
 Some projects may also have substantial freight benefit in one context but not in another.
-Therefore, it is important not to pre-judge any individual project based on a score in Appendix B but view it in its unique application in the real-world environment.
-That said, the performance measure classification process and scores in Appendix B may be useful in highlighting the strengths and weaknesses of projects in each class.
-A total of 386 highway, arterial, transit and goods movement projects are included, plus an additional 986 bikeway projects, in the following modal categories:
+Therefore, it is important not to pre-judge any individual project based on a score in

+Appendix A but view it in its unique application in the real-world environment.
+That said, the performance measure classification process and scores in Appendix A may be useful in highlighting the strengths and weaknesses of projects in each class.